Riccardo Muti: Appearances in Salzburg

 Muti first conducted at the Salzburg Festival in 1971 with Donizetti's Don Pasquale (staged by Ladislav Stros).
+Muti has subsequently appeared regularly at the Salzburg Festival, conducting numerous concerts with the Vienna Philharmonic.
+After the death of Herbert von Karajan in 1989, he took over the concert Karajan used to give with the Vienna Philharmonic on the Feast of the Assumption of Mary (15 August), a public holiday in Austria, and was considered by some as his potential successor, although he never assumed any official position.

-Muti has subsequently appeared regularly at the Salzburg Festival, conducting both numerous concerts with the Vienna Philharmonic Orchestra and opera productions, such as Così fan tutte (staged by Michael Hampe) from 1982 to 1985 and from 1990 to 1991, La clemenza di Tito (staged by Peter Brenner) in 1988 and 1989, Don Giovanni (staged by Michael Hampe) in 1990 and 1991, La traviata (staged by Lluis Pasqual, and designed by Luciano Damiani) in 1995, Die Zauberflöte in 2005 (staged by Graham Vick) and 2006 (staged by Pierre Audi, stage designed by Karel Appel), Otello (staged by Stephen Langridge) in 2008, Moise et Pharaon (staged by Jürgen Flimm) in 2009, and Orfeo ed Euridice (staged by Dieter Dorn) in 2010.
-In 2011, Muti conducted a new production of Verdi's Macbeth, which was directed by Peter Stein.
+Opera productions Muti conducted in Salzburg included Così fan tutte (staged by Michael Hampe) from 1982 to 1985 and from 1990 to 1991, La clemenza di Tito (staged by Peter Brenner) in 1988 and 1989, Don Giovanni (staged by Michael Hampe) in 1990 and 1991, La traviata (staged by Lluis Pasqual, and designed by Luciano Damiani) in 1995, Die Zauberflöte in 2005 (staged by Graham Vick) and 2006 (staged by Pierre Audi, stage designed by Karel Appel), Otello (staged by Stephen Langridge) in 2008, Moise et Pharaon (staged by Jürgen Flimm) in 2009, and Orfeo ed Euridice (staged by Dieter Dorn) in 2010.
+In 2011, he conducted a new production of Verdi's Macbeth, which was directed by Peter Stein.
 For the 2017 Salzburg Festival, he conducted Aida, directed by Shirin Neshat.
 Muti also owns a residence close to Salzburg.

-From 2007 to 2011, Muti was the principal conductor at Salzburg's Whitsun Festival.
-He conducted productions of rare Italian operas from the 18th century, and concerts with his Luigi Cherubini Youth Orchestra.
+From 2007 to 2011, Muti was the artistic director of the Salzburg Whitsun Festival.
+He conducted productions of rare Italian operas from the 18th century Neapolitan School as well as concerts, with the Luigi Cherubini Youth Orchestra, which he had founded.

 Riccardo Muti Italian Opera Academy

 In July 2015, Riccardo Muti's desire to devote even more to the training of young musicians was realised: the first edition of the Riccardo Muti Italian Opera Academy for young conductors, répétiteurs and singers took place with great acclaim at Teatro Alighieri in Ravenna and talented young musicians, as well as an audience of music-lovers from around the world participated.
-The Academy has as purpose to pass on to young musicians Riccardo Muti's experience and lessons and to make the audience understand in its full complexity the path to accomplish an opera production.
+The academy has as its purpose to pass on to young musicians Riccardo Muti's experience and lessons and to make the audience understand in its full complexity the path to accomplish an opera production.